manu72/testboss/SPEC.md

 - The user may want multiple saved sessions for different Salesforce users.
 The POC supports named sessions per suite.

 ## High level design
+- The project is structured as a pnpm monorepo.
 - CLI in TypeScript using Commander.
 - Playwright supplies browser control, recorder, and report.
 - A simple runtime reads suite YAML and executes actions.
 It wraps Playwright with consistent waits and error reporting.